-The facility is located in the center of downtown Chicago.
-The School has 2 fully-equipped TV Studio and master Control Room with a high definition Tri-Caster Production Switcher and live virtual backgrounds and sets in addition to video editing stations.
-The School also has 10 fully-equipped audio studios and a multi functioning On-Air Internet Radio Station.
-There are large classrooms for instruction.
-The classrooms have remote monitoring ability of studio production activity, have TV Monitors with video and audio playback equipment, and live internet streaming.
-One of the 4 classrooms is equipped with computers for online/multi-media training purposes.
-The school installed wireless internet access for students and a Learning Resource Center (library) for student research with high speed internet access.
+The Illinois Media School-Chicago Campus is located in the heart of Downtown Chicago near most of the major media outlets.
+The campus has a fully equipped TV Studio with Master Control which operates a high-definition Tri-Caster Production Switcher featuring virtual backgrounds and sets in addition to video editing stations.
+The School also has eight fully-equipped audio recording booths and a multi-functioning On-Air Internet Radio Station.
+There are six large classrooms for instruction on campus which have remote monitoring ability of studio production activity, TV Monitors with video and audio playback equipment, and live internet streaming.
+The campus installed wireless internet access for students and a Learning Resource Center (library) for student research with high-speed internet access.
 The School has designated administrative offices for the campus director, admissions, education, career services, financial aid, file room, and equipment.
-Restrooms are located in the building.
-The main entrance is wheelchair accessible.
+Restrooms are located within the campus.
+The main entrance and campus are both wheelchair accessible.